Main Menu

 • Worked with the expert to assist Rite Aid in clearing its acquisition of Bartell Drugs before the Federal Trade Commission and the Washington State Attorney General’s office.

-• On behalf of several direct action plaintiffs that include large electronic component distributors and contract manufacturers, supported the expert in submitting a rebuttal report in In re Capacitors Antitrust Litigation
+• On behalf of several direct action plaintiffs that include large electronic component distributors and contract manufacturers, including Avent, supported the expert in submitting a rebuttal report in In re Capacitors Antitrust Litigation.
+A California federal jury returned a verdict for Avnet in the amount of $89.2 million.

 • Supported the expert on behalf of defendants in litigation brought by the Federal Trade Commission to enjoin the proposed merger of Jefferson Health with Albert Einstein Healthcare Network.
 Evaluated the market definition and competitive effects, and analyzed the inpatient general acute care services market to evaluate the likely competitive effects of the merger.